chrisgargiulo/cms-backup-summer2019/_posts/2018-07-18-web-design-dev-process.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>The web design and development process shares several resemblances to the&nbsp;<a href="https://en.wikipedia.org/wiki/Software_development_process">software development process</a>&nbsp;and&nbsp;<a href="https://en.wikipedia.org/wiki/Systems_development_life_cycle">systems development life cycle</a>&nbsp;and is influenced by the rich history and practice of related fields such as systems engineering and information science.
-Building upon several influential methodologies and preceding models, the following is a simple 5-Step process specifically for web design and development that embraces&nbsp;<a href="https://en.wikipedia.org/wiki/User-centered_design">User-centered design (UCD)</a>and consists of 5 D’s:&nbsp;<em>Define, Draft, Design, Develop, and Deliver.</em></p>
+<p>The web design and development process shares several resemblances to the <a href="https://en.wikipedia.org/wiki/Software_development_process">software development process</a> and <a href="https://en.wikipedia.org/wiki/Systems_development_life_cycle">systems development life cycle</a> and is influenced by the rich history and practice of related fields such as systems engineering and information science.
+Building upon several influential methodologies and preceding models, the following is a simple 5-Step process specifically for web design and development that embraces <a href="https://en.wikipedia.org/wiki/User-centered_design">User-centered design (UCD)</a> and consists of 5 D’s: <em>Define, Draft, Design, Develop, and Deliver.</em></p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->